jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 6. Add appliance garage near preparation area for 5-qt Kitchen-Aid mixer, blender and food processor.
 Garage should have fold away door, so that counter space is accessible when the garage is open.
-7. Lower corner cupboard, near sink, should have a lazy-susan or pull out shelving so that maximum space can be accessed.
+7. Lower and upper corner cupboards should have super-susan (no pole) shelving so that maximum space can be accessed.
 8. Double lower cupboards should have pull out shelves, adjustable height if practical.
 Sink cupboard should have pull out shelves that work around the plumbing.
-9. Spice drawers adjacent to the stove are desired: e.g., one to right of stove and one above the counter, also to the right of the stove/hood vent.
+9. A lower spice drawer should be located between the sink and stove.
 10. Dovetail drawer fronts are desired.
 11. Installation cutout drawings are available for the dishwasher, stove and refrigerator.